-It is not easy to leave a life you have grown accustomed to.
+It is not easy to leave a life you to which you have grown accustomed.
 It’s comfortable, familiar and warm.
-So why did we choose to fly halfway across the world to a new place where we would need to start from zero, work extra hard to be accepted, and learn to embrace the cold?
+So, why did we choose to fly halfway across the world to a new place where we would need to start from zero, work extra hard to be accepted, and learn to embrace the cold?
 Well, some may be fleeing wars, famine or oppressive conditions.
 Others move because they need better paying jobs, clean air, or a better environment.
 There could be a multitude of reasons but it all boils down to our desire to have a better life for ourselves and our children.

 So for the moment, let me set aside my worries and rave about my new situation and my new home.
 Allow me to share with you the top five things I love about being an immigrant:

 Tell me, the first time you experienced snow, did you stick out your tongue to taste it?
 Well I did.
 And I felt foolish and exhilarated at the same time!

 Your sense of awe is activated

 You are shaken out of complacency

 You develop a new appreciation for your home country

 When you move to a new country, you observe everything closely and with great interest, trying to decipher a pattern or decode some meaning.
 Things like food, the ways people talk and interact are major categories that you have an inbox for in your head to sort bits and pieces of data every day.

 Just like a child, even the simplest things cause wonder (“Wow, I didn’t know that they had that here!
 “Oh, so that’s the way they do it.”).
 And somehow you feel more alive because you are experiencing new things.
 Tell me, the first time you experienced snow, did you stick out your tongue to taste it?
 Well I did.
 And I felt foolish and exhilarated at the same time!